 Teaching and professional development experience in adult/higher education setting

-Excellent interpersonal and communication skills including experience working with teachers on problem solving and classroom management
+Excellent oral and written communication skills including experience working with teachers on problem solving and classroom management

-Experience and demonstrated effectiveness working with diverse populations
+Experience and effectiveness working with diverse student populations

 PhD or MFA in writing studies, rhetoric and composition, or related field